-Walmart has given me a change to have my voice heard by more people, and not to spread word of what they do or sell, but what I believe in.
+Walmart has given me a chance to have my voice heard by more people, and not to spread the word of what they do or sell, but what I believe in.
 Living smart and saving money is one of them.
 Sustainability and living green is another one.

 I was just visiting Bentonville, Arkansas, with the “other moms” learning more about Walmart’s company culture and their marketing and sustainability programs among many other things.
 Women and especially moms form the largest group of customers for Walmart, and Walmart wants to reach out to this group even more than before and do it right.
-That’s where me and other Eleven Moms come along.
-We offer them information what we real life moms think, like and want – all of us very involved with social media and blogging and voicing out not only the concerns of what we think, but also what our readers and people in our networks think.
+That’s where I and the other Eleven Moms come along.
+We offer them information about what we real-life moms think, like, and want – all of us very involved with social media and blogging and voicing out not only the concerns of what we think but also what our readers and people in our networks think.

-I would love to hear your questions about Walmart, and hope to get you some answers you have been looking for.
-Please join me in my journey as one of Walmart’s “marketing moms”.
+I would love to hear your questions about Walmart and hope to get you some answers you have been looking for.
+Please join me on my journey as one of Walmart’s “marketing moms”.